Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Experiment

-\paragraph{Implementation details} Our framework is implemented in both a simulator and a real environment.
-For the simulation environment, we evaluated the algorithm on airsim and UE4, on a laptop with an Intel i9 12th generation CPU and an Nvidia RTX 4090 GPU.
-For the outdoor environment, we test on a Q250 airframe, carrying an Intel RealSense D435i depth camera, and an NVIDIA Jetson Xavier NX running Ubuntu 18.04 as onboard computer.
-We use the online API of GPT-4V and GPT-4o, where the default parameters are employed.
+Our framework is implemented in both a simulator and a real environment.
+In the simulation environments of AirSim and UE4, we evaluated the methods using a PC equipped with an Intel i9 12th-generation CPU and Nvidia RTX 4090 GPUs.
+For the real world environment, we test on a Q250 airframe, carrying an Intel RealSense D435i depth camera, and an NVIDIA Jetson Xavier NX running Ubuntu 18.04 as the onboard computer.
+This setup supports the construction of top-down maps and flight control.
+The deployment of large-scale models and communication with the onboard computer are managed by a mobile ground station equipped with high-performance computing capabilities (matching the simulation setup).
+For LLM reasoning, we utilize the online API of GPT-4o, employing the default parameters.